KennySoh/Technical-Interview/djangoDRF_vue.md

 This results in API ROOT, API list,API detail

 # Vue Js
+## Introduction
+### A Progressive Framework:
+Application Complexity vs Framework Complexity ....
+- Will feel guilty using angular to build a static page vs vanila javascript to build gmail
+### Vue Ecosystem
 The Vue ecosystem is formed by a series of complementary official projects, which allow us to extend its capabilities far beyond the "core view layer" according to our needs:
 ***
 - Vue-Router (Single Page Application Routing)